 How Much Lime Should I Put In My Garden?

 There are three things you need to know to find out how much lime to put into your garden: current soil pH, desired soil pH, and soil type.

-First, you need to get a soil test to determine the current pH of your soil.
+- First, get a soil test to determine the current pH of your soil.
 You can get a kit to test the soil yourself, or you can send it away to a local agricultural extension lab for testing.
 For more information, check out my article on soil testing.

 For more information, check out this article on soil from the Penn State Extension.

-Once you determine these three things, you will need to use this table, based on your soil type, current pH, and desired pH.
+Once you determine these three things, you can to use this table, based on your soil type, current pH, and desired pH.

 |Sand or |